 About The Duke of York

 The Duke of York was born at Buckingham Palace on 19 February 1960, the first child born to a reigning monarch for 103 years.
-He is the second son and third child of The Queen and The Duke of Edinburgh.
+He is the second son and third child of Queen Elizabeth and The Duke of Edinburgh.
 Christened Andrew Albert Christian Edward, he was titled The Prince Andrew until his marriage in 1986, when he was created The Duke of York by The Queen.
 Prince Andrew was educated at Heatherdown Preparatory School in Ascot and Gordonstoun School in Morayshire, Scotland.

 Service in the Royal Navy

 Sub Lieutenant Prince Andrew converted to the Sea King helicopter, before joining his first front-line unit: 820 Naval Air Squadron (NAS) embarked in HMS INVINCIBLE.
 In April 1982 the unit sailed as part of the Task Group to the South Atlantic to regain the Falkland Islands.
-During the conflict His Royal Highness flew missions including Anti-Submarine Warfare (ASW), Anti-Surface Warfare (ASUW), inter-ship Helicopter Delivery (HDS), Search and Rescue (SAR) and casualty evacuation.
+During the conflict Prince Andrew flew missions including Anti-Submarine Warfare (ASW), Anti-Surface Warfare (ASUW), inter-ship Helicopter Delivery (HDS), Search and Rescue (SAR) and casualty evacuation.
 Upon return to Portsmouth in September 1982, HMS INVINCIBLE was met by The Queen and The Duke of Edinburgh.

-Role as Special Representative for International Trade and Investment
+Role as Special Representative for International Trade and Investment and other work